SysMednet/GscorePy/README.md

 * The first column is the DEG criteria which will be used to construct the coexpression network.
 * The second column is used to define the query DEG list, the gene labeled by "0" or "1" which represents "not query DEG" and "query DEG", respectively.

-Please note that all genes in this file should also exist in GEM file.
+Please note that all genes in this file must also exist in GEM file, and each elements should be delimited by **tab (\t)**.
 ```
 gene1  1
 gene2  1